Antypurus/antypurus.github.io/portfolio/_posts/2019-01-30-mfes-uber-clone.md

 ---
 layout: post
-title:  "Formal Uber Clone"
+title:  "Formal Turo Clone"
 date:   2019-01-30 23:50:37 +0100
 categories: jekyll update
-tags: city-bp.jpg
+tags: turo.jpg
 author: Tiago
 excerpt: A 2D game for the Minix operating system, developed in C using only the C standard library and Minix's OS API.
 ---